-This paper describes a Quality Control process for XBRL taxonomy development and based on Japan FSA:EDINET experience and parallels from ISO/IEC 9126 Software Quality Standard.
+This paper describes a Quality Control process for XBRL taxonomy development and based on Japan FSA:EDINET experience and parallels from HMRC taxonomy development experience.
 A framework involving Governance structure, well defined and monitored process involving a develop/test/review spiral process and team of subject matter experts with both the domain knowledge and XBRL technology skills is recommended.
 Sample guidelines, checklists, and supporting documents are described that help transform this theory into practice.